acchiang/cpsc-455-project/README.md

 Allison:

 Christy:
-Christy worked on authentication of users which includes using JWTs (encrypting and decrypting them).
+Christy worked on setting up authentication of users' apis which includes using JWTs (encrypting and decrypting them).
 She also worked on a portion of user-persistence by writing apis to read and write to sessions collection and updating the client interface with data from MongoDB Atlas.
 Christy also worked on refactoring code; created models, routes, controllers, db, configs and validation directories and refactored the code to run within those directories.

 Rebecca: